Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Simulation

 \subsection{Imputation}

 }

 Next, we implement the multiple imputation with a hierarchical structure procedure described in Section \ref{sec:meth} to the cases of dropout that shifts the aging effect on performance.
-We perform \(m=5\) imputations with each made up of 30 iterations, and apply Rubin's rules for combining the imputation estimates.
+We perform \(m=5\) imputations with each made up of 30 iterations of the MICE algorithm, and apply Rubin's rules for combining the imputation estimates.
 The following results are illustrated for dropout mechanism (2), where players with a low OPS average at the start of their careers (ages 21--25) are forced out of the league.

 Figure \ref{fig:drop-imp} (left) shows smoothed fitting loess aging curves for all 5 imputations and a combined version of them, in addition to the curves constructed with fully observed and only surviving players data.
+Similar to Figure \ref{fig:drop-compare}, these curves are obtained by averaging the OPS for each age across all players with non-missing OPS values.
 The 95\% confidence interval for the mean OPS at each age point in the combined curve obtained from Rubin's rules is further illustrated in Figure \ref{fig:drop-imp} (right).
 It appears that the combined imputed curve follows the same shape as the true, known curve.
 Moreover, imputation seems to capture the rate of change for the beginning and end career periods quite well, whereas the middle of career looks to be slightly underestimated.
 The resulting MAE of \(0.0039\) confirms that there is little deviation of the combined curve from the true one.

-Additionally, we perform diagnostics to assess the plausibility of the imputations, and also examine whether the algorithm converges.
+Additionally, we perform diagnostics to assess the plausibility of the imputations, and also examine whether the MICE algorithm converges.
 We first check for distributional discrepancy by comparing the distributions of the fully observed and imputed data.
 Figure \ref{fig:diag} (left) presents the density curves of the OPS values for each imputed dataset and the fully simulated data.
 It is obvious that the imputation distributions are well-matched with the observed data.
 To confirm convergence of the MICE algorithm, we inspect trace plots for the mean and standard deviation of the imputed OPS values.
 As shown in Figure \ref{fig:diag} (right), convergence is apparent, since no definite trend is revealed and the imputation chains are intermingled with one another.

 \hypertarget{sec:app}{